openharmony/docs/en/application-dev/reference/apis/js-apis-arkui-UIContext.md

 ### pushUrl

-pushUrl(options: RouterOptions, mode: RouterMode): Promise&lt;void&gt;
+pushUrl(options: router.RouterOptions, mode: router.RouterMode): Promise&lt;void&gt;

 Navigates to a specified page in the application.